 To the men of the varying regiments of the army, Mary, was mother, wife, sister and sweetheart.
 The surrogate woman in their lives, the phantasm of the girl they left behind them, who they might never see again.

-Yet as a battlefield nurse, this was the job she had chosen.
-No one else was doing this on the front.
-To be where the need was greatest and try to alleviate pain, and, when she could to give respite to the mind for an hour or two, which sometimes all too often proved to be the last hours of a man’s life.
+Yet as a private, volunteer battlefield nurse, this was the job she had chosen.
+No one else was doing this on the front, except for the regimental women, To be where the need was greatest, to try to alleviate pain and, when she could, to give respite to the mind for an hour or two, which all too often proving to be the last hours of a man’s life.
 Nowhere was too dangerous for Mother Seacole.

-The 17th of June 1855 was spent making sandwiches, loading up mules and packing her bag full of necessities in preparation to offer help the next morning when the Allies attempted to storm Sevastopol.
+The 17th of June 1855 was spent making sandwiches, loading up mules and packing her bag full of necessities in preparation to go up to the line.
+She would be needed the next morning when the Allies attempted to storm Sevastopol.

-No doubt dressed in her usual bold tones she was allowed to pass through the cavalry screen keeping out spectators from the lines, after being called on by the troops.
-She was let into the temporary hospital on the right flank, the sandwiches soon disappeared, but her oversized bag was passport enough to get her to where she was needed.
+Setting out, no doubt dressed in her usual bold tones she reached the Cavalry screen keeping out spectators.
+Some soldiers recognised her approaching and called her forwards, she was allowed to pass.
+From there Mary was let into the temporary hospital on the right flank.
+The sandwiches soon disappeared, but her oversized bag was passport enough to get her to where she was needed.
 Gunfire was thundering away from the port, high shots from the Russian guns were flying through the air as she arrived.

-Mary returned to the centre of the position at Cathcart’s hill, with a dislocated thumb from a hasty dive for cover, her hands smelling of the sherry she had used to wash the blood of the wounded away.
-Collecting her mules from the errant boy who had absconded with them she then rode to the extreme left flank in the gathering twilight, were she was able to help some men of General Eyre’s Division before heading back to Spring Hill.
+Mary returned to the centre of the position at Cathcart’s hill, with a dislocated thumb from a hasty dive for cover.
+Her hands were stained and smelling of the sherry she had used to clean wounds.
+Collecting her mules from the errant boy who had absconded with them earlier she then rode to the extreme left flank in the gathering twilight, were she was able to help some men of General Eyre’s Division before heading back to Spring Hill.

-That outposts told her the attack had failed with huge losses, although she had been as close as one might get to the action she had been so busy with the wounded, she had no clue as to the outcome.
+The outposts told her the attack had failed with huge losses, although she had been as close as one might get to the action she had been so busy with the wounded, she had no clue as to the outcome of the attack.
 The next day an armistice was put in force and Mary rushed to the scene.

 “That battle-field was a fearful sight for a woman to witness”, more death, more friends lost, another funeral to attend.
 In addition to her everyday jobs in the rear of the lines, where she viewed the war like any other combatant did, Mary was witness to the last field battle of the war.

-From a spot on a hill, just above the allied cavalry she watched with her laden mules and bags of refreshments and bandages as the Battle of the Tchernaya played out on 16th August 1855.
+From a spot on a hill, just above the allied cavalry, with her laden mules she watched the Battle of the Tchernaya play out on 16th August 1855.
 “I was near enough to hear at times, in the lull of artillery, and above the rattle of the musketry, the excited cheers which told of a daring attack or a successful repulse”

 Despite this all the Russians she met and cared for were deeply grateful.
 A wounded officer remained prominently in her memory “In return for the little use I was to him, he took a ring off his finger and gave it to me, and after I had helped to lift him into the ambulance he kissed my hand and smiled far more thanks than I had earned.”